mtinwala/reckon-test/README.md

 *	Convert to a layered application and separate core logic into a library.
 *	Add unit tests to verify boundary conditions and core logic.
 *	Use dependency injection to inject replaceable strategy for search logic.
-*	There are some basic input validatins - add more.
+*	There are some basic input validations - add more.
 *	Use generics to abstract different API calls.
 *	Better injection and clean-up of HttpClient.
+*	Better configuration for retry attempt.